The Expedition Trip Notes provide detailed information and background for Adventure Consultants' Alpamayo Expedition.

 What You Carry

 Your packs will be carried by mules to Base Camp.
 Once at Base Camp team members will be required to carry their own gear and their share of group gear on the mountain, although we have some porter assistance arranged for the group.
-A typical summit daypack should be no more than 15 to 20 pounds, or 6 to 10kgs.
+A typical summit day pack should be no more than 6–10kg/15–20lb.

 In 1957 a German expedition led by Günter Hauser, comprising some of Germany’s strongest climbers succeeded in climbing Alpamayo via its South Ridge.
 Although no less steep, nor less dangerous than the North ridge, this ridge had the tremendous advantage of leading directly to the higher South summit.

-Summit day consists of 500m of perfect two-tooled ice and neve (Styrofoam-like snow) climbing on a flawless fluted face.
+Summit day consists of 500m/1,600ft of perfect two-tooled ice and névé (Styrofoam-like snow) climbing on a flawless fluted face.
 A climber knows they are close to reaching the top when they begin to see light through the face from the other side.

-During the expedition you will enjoy high quality ‘western’ food as well as popular local dishes.
-One of the highlights of this expedition is the high quality meals that are prepared by our local staff.
+During the expedition, you will enjoy high-quality Western food as well as popular local dishes.
+One of the highlights of this expedition is the high-quality meals that are prepared by our local staff.
 Please indicate any specific dietary requirements you may have on your application form.
-For special diets such as vegan and gluten/dairy free we will call you to discuss your needs and how this will work in the group cooking situation.
-If you’re dietary requirements are especially strict you are advised to bring a sufficient supply of your required food types with you to ensure you are provided for.
+For special diets such as vegan and gluten/dairy-free, we will call you to discuss your needs and how this will work in the group cooking situation.
+If your dietary requirements are especially strict you are advised to bring a sufficient supply of your required food types with you to ensure you are provided for.

 Clothing & Equipment